PavriLab/hicer-nf/possibilities/README.md

 The generated file `*_interKR.npz` is similar to the clustering matrices where rows are bins on odd chromosomes and columns are bins on even chromosomes.

+## Further downstream analysis of the clustering results
+The notebook `subcompartment.ipynb` contains further downstream analyses of the obtained clustering to generate a genome-wide annotation of subcompartments.

+## Generic downstream analyses
+The notebook `hicanalysis.ipynb` contains generic downstream analyses schemes using the [cooltools](https://cooltools.readthedocs.io/en/latest/index.html) package.
+Here you find things like making aggregates of loops and TADs, computing insulation scores and making saddle plots.
+Eigenvectors can typically be optained with [HOMER](http://homer.ucsd.edu/homer/interactions/)(as in our case) or other packages like [HiCExplorer](https://hicexplorer.readthedocs.io/en/latest/).

 ## Python Packages
 * [numpy](https://numpy.org/)
   > Stéfan van der Walt, S. Chris Colbert and Gaël Varoquaux.
 The NumPy Array: A Structure for Efficient Numerical Computation, Computing in Science & Engineering, 13, 22-30 (2011). doi: 10.1109/MCSE.2011.37